 There is a solution that FOOSL believes will produce the desired results for filing and searching debtor names that contain special characters.
 FOOSL recommends that the JRC consider the use of a wildcard placeholder.
 Every special character would be replaced during indexing with the wildcard place holder.
-For purposes of discussion, that wildcard will be noted as an asterisk (""), but it could be any character.
+For purposes of this discussion, that wildcard will be noted as an asterisk ("\"), but it could be any character.
+If adopted, each filing office would need to determine which wildcard placeholder would be appropriate for its system.